 The bad news for the mobile divisions of large companies adds up and continues, and this time it is Sony that has bad news to communicate as its smartphone segment fails to rebound.

-The XZ Premium, XZ1 and XZ1 Compact apparently could not be enough to generate stable income in the company, as the company has reported losses of about 22.1 million dollars in the quarter that has just ended.
+The XZ Premium, XZ1, and XZ1 Compact apparently could not be enough to generate stable income for the company, as the company has reported losses of about 22.1 million dollars in the quarter that has just ended.

-Although no one doubts that at the technical level, Sony phones are up to the best of the market, the criticism against Japanese terminals is mainly focused on its physical section.
-And, for years, the company maintains its OmniBalance design lines, which debuted there in 2013 with the first generation Xperia Z.
+Although no one doubts that at the technical level, Sony phones are up to the best in the market, the criticism against Japanese terminals is mainly focused on its physical section.
+And for years, the company has maintained its OmniBalance design lines, which debuted there in 2013 with the first generation Xperia Z.

 However, Sony has already confirmed that its next generation of star terminals will be presented in 2018, and will adopt a design much more in line with the times, with smaller screen frames and new formats.
 It will be necessary to see if this change of strategy is enough to carry out the Xperia line, one of the most representative in the history of Android.